bolawell/renovate-bot/README.md

 owned by the current user (`eana`), against the `master` branch on `Monday to Friday, at 9:00, 12:00, 15:00`

-[via the ui, in the project settings under the "triggers"section]: https://app.circleci.com/settings/project/github/bolawell/renovate-bot/triggers
+[via the ui, in the project settings under the "triggers" section]: https://app.circleci.com/settings/project/github/bolawell/renovate-bot/triggers
 [circleci api]: https://github.com/CircleCI-Public/api-preview-docs
 [api token]: https://circleci.com/docs/2.0/managing-api-tokens